 Specify the node names of the devices to be registered and managed by ISM.
-The main operations on ISM are performed in node increments.
 It is recommended that you set up naming conventions for node names in advance so that it is easier to recognize the purpose of nodes in ISM operations.